Tasmania Australia facts and information.

 Tas is the only one of the Australian states not located on the Australian mainland.

-The British established a penal colony on Tas (called Van Diemens Land at the time) in 1803 at Risdon Cove.
+The British established a colony on Tassie (called Van Diemens Land at the time) in 1803 at Risdon Cove.
 Van Diemens Land became an independent colony separate from New South Wales in 1825.
 The transportation of convicts ended in 1853.
 The name Van Diemens Land was officially changed in 1856.

 Tas is the 6th most populated of the Australian states with about 493,300 people living there, about 202,000 of these live in the Capital City of Hobart.